 The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at municipal buildings, notices in water bills.
-Required water shortage response measures will be communicated through PSA announcements on local radio and cable stations.
-Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone or door hangers if necessary
+Required water shortage response measures will be communicated through The Roanoke Daily Herald, PSA announcements on local radio and cable stations.
+Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone and door hangers if necessary.